About

 Collegial Leadership & Engagement

-I have been an active member of SFU’s Master in Environmental Toxicology program and Biological Sciences, taking on the senior supervision of 19 graduate students on top of my student load in REM.
-In 2011, I founded with the help of students in the MET and REM programs a student-led annual workshop ToxTalks to engage the student community and provide opportunities for the exchange of ideas.
-I served 3 terms as Director of REM and in many other roles in REM and SFU.
-Within the Society of Environmental Toxicology and Chemistry, I have taken on a variety of roles including the organization of the annual meeting, the organization of many sessions on a variety of topics over the years, offering short courses, the editorship of the Bioaccumulation section of SETAC Globe, Director of the Bioaccumulation Science Advisory Group, student mentor, judge of presentations.
+Dr Gobas has been an active member of SFU’s Master in Environmental Toxicology program and Biological Sciences, taking on the senior supervision of many graduate student in addition to his students in the School of Resource & Environmental Management (REM).
+In 2011, Dr. Gobas founded with the help of students in the MET and REM programs a student-led annual workshop ToxTalks to engage the student community and provide opportunities for the exchange of ideas.
+He served 3 terms as Director of REM and in many other roles in REM and SFU.
+Within the Society of Environmental Toxicology and Chemistry, he took on a variety of roles including the organization of the annual meeting, the organization of many sessions on a variety of topics over the years, offering short courses, the editorship of the Bioaccumulation section of SETAC Globe, associate editor of Environmental Toxicology and Chemistry, Director of the Bioaccumulation Science Advisory Group, student mentor, judge of presentations, reviewer and outreach to the United Nations.